wpgaurav/dynamic-month-year-into-posts/README.txt

 If you are an affiliate marketer or blogger who uses month, years and dates in your posts.
 If you use these dynamic month, year, date, next year, previous year shortcodes you won't have to update those posts again and again as the time passes.

 = How can I access settings? =
-You can not.
+You cannot.
 There is no options panel because there is no need to have one.
+Why bloat WordPress dashboard with more options?

 = Can I use it in Block Editor or Classic Editor? = You can use the shortcodes in both Block Editor and Classic Editor like running text.
 You can also the shortcodes in widget areas including footer (use-case: Autoupdating Copyright Year) and headers (use-case: Today's Date).